 On November 30, 2017, AMP issued, pursuant to the PSEC Master Trust Indenture ("MTI"), its Prairie State Energy Campus Project 2017A Revenue Bonds (see Note 9).
 A portion of the proceeds of the PSEC 2017A Bonds and other available funds under the MTI were applied to refund the PSEC 2008A Bonds and PSEC 2009A Bonds.
-To effect the refunding, a sufficient amount of the proceeds of the Series 2017A Bonds and certain other available funds under the MTI were deposited in an escrow account (the "Escrow Fund") established by AMP with U.S. Bank National Association (the "Escrow Agent"), and were invested in certain noncallable direct obligations or obligations the principal of and interest on which are unconditionally guaranteed by the United States of America ("Defeasance Obligations") that mature in amounts and pay interest at rates sufficient to pay, when due, the principal, applicable redemption premiums, if any, and interest on the above-referenced bonds through their respective maturity or redemption dates, as applicable.
-The sufficiency of the Escrow Fund, including Defeasance Obligations and the income thereon, to pay such amounts were verified by a third party CPA firm.
-On the date of issuance of the PSEC 2017A Bonds, the Escrow Agent was given irrevocable instructions to call the callable PSEC 2008A Bonds for redemption on February 15, 2018 and the callable 2009A Bonds for redemption on February 15, 2019, each at the redemption prices of 100%.
+To effect the refunding, a sufficient amount of the proceeds of the Series 2017A Bonds and certain other available funds under the MTI were deposited in an escrow account (the "Escrow Fund") established by AMP with U.S. Bank

+National Association (the "Escrow Agent"), and were invested in certain noncallable direct obligations or obligations the principal of and interest on which are unconditionally guaranteed by the United States of America ("Defeasance Obligations") that mature in amounts and pay interest at rates sufficient to pay, when due, the principal, applicable redemption premiums, if any, and interest on the above-referenced bonds through their respective maturity or redemption dates, as applicable.
+The PSEC 2008A Bonds were redeemed on February 15, 2008 and the 2009A were redeemed on February 15 2019, each at the redemption prices of 100%.